qasimkhalid/SBEO/Competency Questions.md

         }
         ```

    * ***Users’ preferences.***

+      * 5. What are route preferences (for emergency evacuation, e.g., simplest path, shortest path) of each person?
+       ```
+       SELECT  ?person ?rp
+       WHERE {
+           ?person rdf:type ?allTypePerson ;
+                   sbeo:routePreference ?rp .
+           ?allTypePerson rdfs:subClassOf* foaf:Person  .
+       }
+       ```

-      * What are the notification preferences of each person?
+      * 6. What are the notification preferences (in terms of description, e.g., audio, textual) of each person??
        ```
        SELECT  ?person ?np
        WHERE {